-What are the eligible sources of CAW projects?
+What are the potential sources where CAW projects could be selected from?

-- 1. ADF funded pipeline: Ongoing ADF projects with high climate action outcomes may be expanded in size or geographical scope using CAW resources. - 2.
+- 1. ADF funded pipeline: Existing ADF projects with high climate action outcomes may be expanded in size or geographical scope using CAW resources. - 2.
 ADF un-funded pipeline: CAW resources may be allocated for high climate action outcome projects in the Fund's IOP that are not funded with ADF resources, and which would not otherwise be implemented due to limited ADF core allocations. - 3.
-Projects from country NDCs, LTSs, NAPs: The CAW may prioritize projects drawn from the national climate change framework documents of ADF countries, including NDCs, LTSs, national sectorial strategies and action plans, even where these projects have not been initially captured within the ADF's pipeline. - 4.
-Other Bank and Partner Initiatives: The Caw may fund co-finance high impact projects developed in conjunction with partners and other Bank Group Initiatives, especially where technical assistance support has resulted in the development of investment projects in ADF countries.
+Projects from country NDCs, LTSs, NAPs and Adaptation Communications (AdComs): The CAW may prioritize projects drawn from the NDCs, NAPs and AdComs of ADF countries, where these have not been initially captured within the Fund's IOP. - 4.
+Other Bank and Partner Initiatives: to co-finance high impact projects developed in conjunction with partners and other Bank Group Initiatives, especially where TA support has resulted in the development of investment projects in ADF countries.

 Does the CAW fund individuals for scholarships/studies or participation in international conferences?

 The CAW does not fund individuals.
 Please refer to the eligibility questions.